edgar2020/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example calculates the maximum minutes of delay for a particular airlines in `flight-carriers`:
+The following example calculates the maximum delay in minutes for an airline in `flight-carriers`:

 ```sql
 SELECT MAX("DepDelayMinutes") AS max_delay